 In this unit, the origins and significance of the Universal Declaration of Human Rights, including Australia's role in its formation, will be examined.
 Students will consider the struggles that Aboriginal and Torres Strait Islander peoples have had in the formulation of their rights and freedoms.
-Students will consider the impact of colonisation on Australia's indigenous peoples through to the present day and the role that the civil rights movement in the Unites States of America has had on them.
+Students will consider the impact of colonisation on Australia's indigenous peoples through to the present day and the civil rights movement in the Unites States of America.
 Students will be asked to question the reconciliation process in Australia and how successful or otherwise it has been through a study of significant events such as the 1967 Referendum, the Mabo Decision, the Bring Them Home Report and the Apology by the Rudd Government.